 - lots of bad sites & online sellers = waste of customer’s money, stressful online shopping

 - prone to attack as hackers want customers data, payment methods

 - low interaction with customers – customer loyalty

-Getting started with e-commerce is really easy and accessible for everyone.
-In this post, we answered the question What is e-commerce, advantages & disadvantages, but also 4 main types according to whom the products and services are sold to.
+Getting started with e-commerce is easy and accessible for everyone.
+In this post, we answered the question What is e-commerce, advantages & disadvantages, and four main types according to whom the products and services are sold.
 If you are still hesitant and have any questions, leave us a message, and we will be happy to help you 🙂